Ryan Thomas is a university graduate who enjoys cooking recipes from a wide variety of culinary traditions.

 The sauce is an important element of the finished dish.
 Pork's great attribute is that it is a canvas upon which an artist can paint with whatever they want.
 There's a reason why there are a million and one different types of barbecue sauces.

-I think that pork goes particularly well with fruity flavors and sweetness, and this recipe goes full to the hilt on this dimension.
-This marinade is a wondrous combination of blackberries, brown sugar, brandy, honey, and the lively spark of pepper, salt, and some cayenne.
+I think that pork goes particularly well with sweet, fruity flavors.
+In this recipe, I've created a marinade that combines blackberries, brown sugar, brandy, and honey.
+To balance the sweetness, I've added a lively spark of pepper, salt, and some cayenne.
 The marinating flavors sink deep into the meat, and then it is baked until it is delectably tender in an oven, with carrots as an accompaniment.
 Some cilantro or other green herb on top provides a lovely contrast at the end, and the sauce boiled down to pour over it.
 Voilà, magnifique!

 I adapted this recipe from My Little French Kitchen by Rachel Khoo, a great cookbook with some excellent photos, well-written recipes, and marvelous food.